 Gonorrhea is also borne by a bacteria called Neisseria gonorrhoeae, which can infect the genital tract, mouth or anus.
 The disease can be contracted through vaginal, oral and anal sexual activity with a partner who is infected.
 Also, a pregnant woman may pass the condition onto their child during birth.

 Youngsters accounted for 50% of all gonorrhea diagnosed in the United States in 2015.
 What is more disconcerting is the fact that a sharp increase in cases of gonorrhea has been observed in recent years.
-In the 2013-2015 period, cases increased on a year by year basis, leading up to almost four hundred thousand cases in 2015.
+In the 2013-2015 period, cases increased on a year-by-year basis, leading up to almost four hundred thousand cases in 2015.

 Syphilis